 Interpret the coefficients in the income\ver model.
+Go to the preceding footnote link for the Guided Practice solution.
+GUIDED PRACTICE 9.6 HAS ENDED.

 The higher interest rate for borrowers who have verified their income source or amount is surprising.
 Intuitively, we'd think that a loan would look less risky if the borrower's income has been verified.
 However, note that the situation may be more complex, and there may be confounding variables that we didn't account for.
 For example, perhaps lender require borrowers with poor credit to verify their income.
 That is, verifying income in our data set might be a signal of some concerns about the borrower rather than a reassurance that the borrower will pay back the loan.
 For this reason, the borrower could be deemed higher risk, resulting in a higher interest rate.
 (What other confounding variables might explain this counter-intuitive relationship suggested by the model?)